 See Also: Anypoint MQ Connectors, REST APIs, Release Notes.

 Why is Anypoint MQ not shown in Anypoint Platform?

 Anypoint MQ requires a separate Enterprise subscription and is not included in the Anypoint Platform trial version.
 Contact MuleSoft Support for more information.
 If you don’t have an Enterprise subscription, you can use Apache Active MQ or Rabbit MQ.

-Anypoint MQ non-FIFO and FIFO queues are avilable in these regions:
+Anypoint MQ standard and FIFO queues are available in these regions:

 Northern Virginia (